Aer Lingus Booking Flow

 Step 4 – Select Seats

 In this step, passengers have the option to choose their preferred seats.
 Some fare types include seat selection, but for basic fares, choosing a seat involves an additional cost.
 The seat selection interface displays a representation of the aircraft layout, allowing users to see available seats and any associated costs for premium seating options.
-This is a complicated page due to the number of different aircraft types in the fleet, business versus economy cabins, defined seat sections, the rules for selecting seats for multiple passengers, traveling with an infant etc.

 Step 5 – Add Bags